Manuelaio/unCOVERApp/README.md

 This repository is home of unCOVERApp, a web application for clinical assessment and annotation of coverage gaps in target genes.
 [![Build Status](https://travis-ci.org/Manuelaio/unCOVERApp.svg?branch=master)](https://travis-ci.org/Manuelaio/unCOVERApp)

-To run locally, you can clone or download this repository.  `sorted.bed.gz` and  `sorted.bed.gz.tbi` can be downloaded from [zenodo](https://zenodo.org/record/3747448#.XpBmnVMzbOR).
+Users can clone or download this repository.  `sorted.bed.gz` and  `sorted.bed.gz.tbi` can be downloaded from [zenodo](https://zenodo.org/record/3747448#.XpBmnVMzbOR).